 Worse, my mental state was not what it once was.
 Moments like this made me anxious.

 What lane would I pick?
 What swimmers wouldn’t hassle me for being too slow?

-I jumped into the chilly water, pushed off the wall and followed, like the caboose of a train.
+Into the chilly water they went.
+I followed, like the caboose of a train.
 We stroked our way forward in a circular pattern, up the right side lane, back the right side.
-The others “flipped” their turns.
+The elite swimmers “flipped” their turns.
 I did open turns –grabbing an extra breath of precious oxygen at each side of the pool.
 We swam drills such as pulling with just one arm.
 I took the easy way out and put on flippers.

 Often, I reached for a pair of paddles to keep up.
 If another swimmer mentioned my use of cheating with the paddles and flippers, I remarked about my hip replacement surgery last year.
 The truth however, was that I was in one of life’s deep ruts.
 My Dad passed away and I was selling his house.
 My children were grown and had their own lives.
 My wife, an amazingly upbeat and caring spouse was fit and looked decades younger than her age, but I was mired in a fog of anxiety and depression.

 Nearing the end of the hour and fifteen minutes of back and forth, we covered 3,000 yards.
 Miraculously, at some point, my mind calmed a bit, and all imagined problems melted away.

 During the next days which included short sprints, I came to life a bit.
 At times, I even exploded across the surface, spraying water like an egg beater.
 It wasn’t pretty, but during these short bursts, I almost kept pace with some of fastest swimmers on the team.